 Adding a user can be done by opening the Users module on the main dashboard.

-On the next page, you'll learn how to add a user and what permissions can be given to a user when creating a webpage.
+On the next page, we will be discussing in depth how to add a webpage and what the different options offer to a user when creating a webpage.

 Step-by-step: Adding a User